 - Handling club insurance and related paperwork (e.g. filing of injury claims)

 - Maintain appropriate records of membership and communication and club documents such as the club constitution

 - Assist the Chairman in strategic planning of ongoing club development

 What are the typical traits of a club secretary?

-The role of secretary is a high profile role and has a major influence on the overall efficiency and organisation of the club and co-ordinating different volunteering roles.
-This requires a considerable degree of flexibility (e.g. taking phone calls during their working day) and as a result this may suit people who operate their own business or people who work part-time.
+The role of the secretary is a high profile role and has a major influence on the overall efficiency and organisation of the club and co-ordinating different volunteering roles.
+This requires a considerable degree of flexibility (e.g. taking phone calls during their working day) and as a result, this may suit people who operate their own businesses or people who work part-time.

 How does Clubforce help the role of secretary in a club?

-A single membership record accessible by different volunteering roles takes considerable burden off the club secretary who might otherwise be the go-to person for a multitude of member related queries.
-The Clubforce desktop admin panel and mobile app makes it easier for registrars and coaches to work together and allows treasurers to see real-time financial data based on membership’s processed which in turn reduces queries to the registrar and club secretary.
-Communicating details on meetings (time. agenda etc.) can be done through the newsletter of group communications app and recipients can confirm attendance at meetings by responding to app notifications.
+A single membership record accessible by different volunteering roles takes a considerable burden off the club secretary who might otherwise be the go-to person for a multitude of member-related queries.
+The Clubforce desktop admin panel and mobile app makes it easier for registrars and coaches to work together and allow treasurers to see real-time financial data based on membership’s processed which in turn reduces queries to the registrar and club secretary.
+Communicating details on meetings (time. agenda etc.) can be done through the group communications app and recipients can confirm attendance at meetings by responding to app notifications.